 James is the Sales and Marketing Director and Deputy Chief Executive of Biteback Publishing and The Robson Press.
 He has been with Biteback Publishing since it began in July 2009, and has been extremely gratified to watch and participate in its growth, from humble beginnings, into the publishing behemoth it is today.
-He has worked in publishing for the last eleven years, prior to which he spent far too long in higher education in England and Italy.
+He has worked in publishing for the last fourteen years, prior to which he spent far too long in higher education in England and Italy.
 He supports Arsenal Football Club and is often kept awake with nightmares about running into Michael Smith in a dark alley.

-Michael is Editor-at-Large and the editor of our Dialogue Espionage Classics list.
+Michael is Editor-at-Large and the editor of our Dialogue Espionage Classics series.
 Michael is a number-one-bestselling author in his own right and an award-winning journalist who has worked for the BBC, the Daily Telegraph and the Sunday Times.
 He commissions books on a wide range of subjects but is most interested in history, crime, reportage and, of course, books on intelligence and spies.
 He is also one of the judges for the prestigious St Ermin’s Hotel Intelligence Book of the Year prize.
-Michael’s own books include Six: A History of Britain’s Secret Intelligence Service 1909-1939 and The Secrets of Station X: How the Bletchley Park Codebreakers Helped Win the War.
+Michael’s own books include The Secret Agent's Bedside Reader, Six: A History of Britain’s Secret Intelligence Service 1909-1939 and The Secrets of Station X: How the Bletchley Park Codebreakers Helped Win the War.
 Michael is also a successful screenwriter and an Arsenal supporter but we don’t hold that against him!

 Olivia is Managing Editor at Biteback Publishing and the Robson Press.
 Olivia grew up in Scotland and read English Literature at the University of Glasgow, where she specialised in the work of Joyce, Beckett and Pinter.
 She then ventured south for a Master’s at Balliol College, Oxford, where she specialised in shoehorning tenuously related topics into her thesis.
 Olivia joined the Biteback team in 2012.
 When she’s not managing editing she enjoys Johnny Cash dance-offs and HBO boxsets, and aspires to membership of the Sublime Society of Beefsteaks.

-Victoria is Editorial Assistant at Biteback Publishing and The Robson Press.
+Victoria is Assistant Editor at Biteback Publishing and The Robson Press.
 She read Theology at the University of St Andrews and soon after made the move to London and publishing – but not before taking an impromptu detour to China for six months before joining Biteback in 2014.
 In her spare time she can be found reading salacious literature, attempting to paint and eating roast dinners.